-New students: no fees are charged when a new student decides to withdraw from their degree programme and notifies the University in writing of their intention to do so within three weeks of commencement of their first year of study.
+New students: no fees are charged when a new student decides to withdraw from their degree course and notifies the University in writing of their intention to do so within three weeks of commencement of their first year of study.
 Afterwards, the procedures for returning students apply.

-Returning students: fees are due for each full term (part of term is charged at the full-term rate) of attendance.
-Any overpayment is refunded subject to the submission of a written request to Financial Services.
+Returning students: fees are due for each full term (part of term is charged at the full term rate) of attendance.
+Any overpayment is refunded subject to the submission of a written request to Fees and Income at the address listed above.